Rick Hummel – St. Louis Post-Dispatch (member since 1976)

 Ben Frederickson returned to the Post-Dispatch as an online sports reporter and columnist in August, 2015.
 After interning at the Post-Dispatch in 2011, Frederickson covered the Wyoming Cowboys for the Casper Star-Tribune, was a regional writer for Fox Sports Midwest covering St. Louis market professional teams and covered the Tennessee Volunteers for the Knoxville News Sentinel.
 Frederickson is a 2012 graduate of the Missouri School of Journalism.
 Frederickson is originally from Sedalia, Mo.

-He became the first Rick Hummel intern to be hired by the paper full-time.
+Frederickson is the first Rick Hummel intern to be hired by the Post-Dispatch, full-time.

 Benjamin Hochman returned to his hometown as the sports columnist for the St. Louis Post-Dispatch in September, 2015.
 Prior to the Post-Dispatch, he served in the same capacity for The Denver Post.
 He also was a beat writer for the Post covering the NBA’s Nuggets.